antonmi/octopus/README.md

 Second, it describes the interface of the service.
 In this case it has only one function - `age_for_name`.
 There are 5 **optional** steps in the interface definition:
-1. `input` - describes the input data-structure.
+1. `input` - describes the input data structure.
 If specified, the input data is validated against it.
 Octopus uses [JSON Schema](https://json-schema.org/) for data definition and validation.
 2. `prepare` - describes how the transformations needed to be done to the input data to make it ready for the call: path, method, params, headers, etc.
 3. `call` - configures the actual call to the service.
 Here it just says that the response body should be parsed as JSON.
 4. `transform` - describes how the result of the call should be transformed.
 In this case it just takes the `name` field from the response body.
-5. `output` - describes the output data-structure.
+5. `output` - describes the output data structure.
 The output data is validated against it.

-The definition can also be provided as an Elixir data-structure:
+The definition can also be provided as an Elixir data structure:
 ```elixir
 definition = %{
   "client" => %{